 Cost of Sales.
-Cost of sales for the three months ended May 31, 2013 was \$1,375,024 as compared to \$1,209,900 for the same period in 2012, representing a 14% increase.
-Cost of sales was 28% of revenues for the three months ended May 31, 2013 and 27% for the three months ended May 31, 2012.
-Cost of sales includes wages and supplies associated with process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and depreciation expense of approximately \$53,000 and \$53,000 for the three months ended May 31, 2013 and 2012, respectively.
-The increase in cost of sales is primarily attributable to process enhancements during the three months ended May 31, 2013 compared to the 2012 period.
+Cost of sales for the three months ended August 31, 2013 was \$1,360,267 as compared to \$1,326,308 for the same period in 2012, representing a 3% increase.
+Cost of sales was 28% of revenues for the three months ended August 31, 2013 and 29% for the three months ended August 31, 2012.
+Cost of sales includes wages and supplies associated with process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and depreciation expense of approximately \$51,000 and \$52,000 for the three months ended August 31, 2013 and 2012, respectively.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses for the three months ended May 31, 2013 were \$2,957,968 as compared to \$4,284,696 for the 2012 period representing a 31% decrease.
+Selling, general and administrative expenses for the three months ended August 31, 2013 were \$2,835,886 as compared to \$3,059,678 for the 2012 period representing a 7% decrease.
 These expenses are primarily comprised of expenses for consumer advertising, salaries and wages for personnel and professional fees.
-The decrease in selling, general and administrative expenses is primarily due to a decrease of approximately \$643,000 or 35% in sales and marketing due to Company's refocus on sales initiatives and a decrease of approximately \$688,000 in stock compensation expense for options, see Overview above.
+The decrease in selling, general and administrative expenses is primarily due to a decrease of approximately \$197,000 or 15% in sales and marketing due to Company's refocus on sales initiatives.
+These expenses are partially offset by approximately \$150,000, less June 2013 rent payment, due to a lease amendment for the three months ended August 31, 2013.
+The Company signed an amendment to terminate the building lease on the additional 9,600 square feet that was entered into during June 2006.
+The lease amendment will result in rent savings of approximately \$280,000 over the next 18 months for a net savings of approximately \$130,000.
+As a result of the Company's affiliate in Ecuador being temporarily closed during the third quarter of fiscal 2013, the Company recorded an allowance for uncollectible receivables for the \$150,000 processing and storage fee receivable due from Ecuador as of August 31, 2013.